 CNN followed a team of Airbus engineers, mechanics and test pilots back in 2014.
 Their mission was to see how their test plane, a long-range A350 XWB, withstood extreme cold.

 The Airbus team left the warmth and comfort of their Toulouse, France, base to perform various extreme-weather trials on the test plane in frigid Iqaluit, the capital of Canada's eastern Arctic territory of Nunavut.

-The ground and in-air tests included operating the aircraft in temperatures reaching down to -18 Fahrenheit (-28 degrees Celsius), thrust-reversed tests with snow and a local flight test.
+The ground and in-air tests included operating the A350 XWB in temperatures reaching down to -18 Fahrenheit (-28 degrees Celsius), thrust-reversed tests with snow and a local flight test.

-Like all new planes, the new model must be tested in extreme environmental condition, from freezing to intense heat.
+All new plane models must be tested in extreme environmental condition, from freezing to intense heat.